• Skip to primary navigation

 You can freeze pozole by transferring the cooled soup to a freezer-safe container or resealable freezer storage bag.
 Cover the container or seal the bag, and freeze for up to 3 months.
 To defrost, let it sit in the refrigerator overnight and heat on the stovetop.
 Alternatively, run warm water over the pozole to loosen it from the container, and place the frozen pozole in a large pan.
 Cook over medium heat until the pozole is warm.

 Easy Red Pozole is perfect for a crowd.
-I got about 12 bowls of of this recipe.
+I got about 12 servings from this recipe.

-I also served Lightened Up Elote Corn Dip and a Hibiscus Iced Tea.
+I served it with Lightened Up Elote Corn Dip and a Hibiscus Iced Tea.
 Along with tortilla chips, it was the perfect Cinco de Mayo feast!

 red pozole in a white bowl, topped with chopped romaine and chopped radishes.